 6.1 Policy and Regulatory Recommendations

-The Streamflow Restoration law lists optional elements Committees may consider including in the plan to manage water resources for the WRIA or a portion of the WRIA (RCW 90.94.030(3)(f)).
+The Streamflow Restoration law lists optional elements that Committees may consider including in the plan to manage water resources for the WRIA or a portion of the WRIA (RCW 90.94.030(3)(f)).
 The WRIA 15 Committee included “policy and regulatory recommendations” in the watershed plan to show support for programs, policies, and regulatory actions that would contribute to the goals of this watershed plan, including streamflow restoration and meeting NEB.

-All projects the WRIA 15 Committee intended to count toward the required consumptive use offset or NEB are included in Chapter 5 and Appendix H: Project Inventory.
-When similar concepts arose from multiple Watershed Restoration and Enhancement Committees, the WRIA 15 Committee coordinated with those other Committees to put forward common language for inclusion in the watershed plans, when appropriate.
+All projects the WRIA 15 Committee intended to count toward the required consumptive use offset or net ecological benefit (NEB) are included in Chapter 5 and Appendix H: Project Inventory.
+When similar concepts arose from multiple Watershed Restoration and Enhancement Committees, the WRIA 15 Committee coordinated with those other Committees to put forward common language for inclusion in the watershed plans, as appropriate.
 Coordination also occurred for jurisdictions that cross multiple watersheds.

-As required by the NEB Guidance, the WRIA 15 Committee prepared the plan with implementation in mind.
+As recommended by Ecology’s NEB Guidance, the WRIA 15 Committee prepared the plan with implementation in mind.
 However, as articulated in the Streamflow Restoration Policy and Interpretive Statement (POL-2094), “RCW 90.94.020 and 90.94.030 do not create an obligation on any party to ensure that plans, or projects and actions in those plans or associated with rulemaking, are implemented" (Ecology 2019a).
-The identification and listing of these policy and regulatory recommendations is directly from the WRIA 15 Committee members and is not endorsed or opposed by Ecology.
+These policy and regulatory recommendations were developed by WRIA 15 Committee members and are not endorsed or opposed by Ecology.

-The WRIA 15 Committee initially identified a list of potential recommendations based on proposals brought forward by members of the Committee.
-After iterative rounds of discussion and feedback during Committee meetings, in one on one conversations, and using a survey tool, the Committee narrowed the recommendations to those presented below.
-Unless otherwise specified, the proposed implementing entity is not obligated by this plan to implement the recommendation; however, the WRIA 15 Committee requests consideration of each recommendation by the identified implementing entity.
+The Committee initially identified a list of potential recommendations based on proposals brought forward by members.
+Through iterative rounds of discussion and feedback during Committee meetings, one-on-one conversations, and surveys, the Committee narrowed down recommendations to those presented below.
+Unless otherwise specified, the proposed implementing entity is not obligated by this plan to implement the recommendation; however, the Committee requests consideration of each recommendation by the identified implementing entity.

-The WRIA 15 Committee provides the following recommendations.
-Please note that these are not listed in order of priority:
+The WRIA 15 Committee provides the following recommendations (not listed in order of priority):

 Track the number and location of permit-exempt wells